Tag Archives: German

 Three Interesting Tradesmen/Occupational Surnames in My Family Tree with Unique Meanings.
 Blower and Horne in England and Höerner/Hörner in Germany.
 52 Ancestors, Week 36: Tradesman.

 This week’s writing prompt is Tradesman.
-I thought about writing about some of my ancestors and their trades and occupations, but instead opted to write about three of the surnames of my ancestors that are derived from their trade/occupation, all … Continue reading
+I considered writing about some of my ancestors and their trades and occupations, but instead opted to write about three of the surnames of my ancestors that are derived from their trade/occupation, all three … Continue reading

 Walpurgisnacht (Saint Walpurgis Night), Saint Walpurga, My Ancestors Named Walpurgis from Tauber Franconia (Germany)